joshburgess/redux-most/README.md

 1. `actionTypes` _(`Array`)_: An array of action types to filter by.
 2. `stream` _(`Stream`)_: The stream of actions you are filtering.
 Ex: `actions$`.

-The `selectAny` operator is curried, allowing you to use a fluent or functional style.
+The `selectArray` operator is curried, allowing you to use a fluent or functional style.

 __Examples__
 ```js